Australia frets over Meta halt to US fact-checking

 Australia has frequently irked social media giants, notably Elon Musk’s X, with its efforts to restrict the distribution of false information or content it deems dangerous.

-Late last year, the country voted in new laws to ban under-16s from signing up for social media platforms, which will face fines of up to Aus$50 million (US$32.5 million) for “systemic breaches”.
+Late last year, the country passed laws to ban under-16s from signing up for social media platforms.
+Offenders face fines of up to Aus$50 million (US$32.5 million) for “systemic breaches”.

 But in November, a lack of support in parliament forced the government to ditch plans to fine social media companies if they fail to stem the spread of misinformation.